hrace009/modsecurity-whitelist-apps/README.md

 # modsecurity-whitelist-apps

 These configuration files are for disabling certain ModSecurity OWASP CRS 2.2.9 and 3.0.0 and Trustwave Commercial ModSecurity rules that cause false positives with certain web applications.
-The goal is to disable any incompatible rules with major web applications like Wordpress and Drupal.
+The goal is to disable any incompatible rules with popular web applications like Wordpress and Drupal.

 Please note that there may still be a lot of false positives.
 If you have a public web application to test with, your contributions to this would be appreciated!